Important Data Protection

 Q: Why is my data used in this way?

 A: We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
-Some organisations may also use the information to check your identity.
+Some organisations may also use the information to prevent fraud and money-laundering and to verify your identity.
 In this way we can ensure that we all make responsible decisions.
 At the same time we also want to make decisions quickly and easily and, by using up to date information, provided electronically, we are able to make the most reliable and fair decisions possible.

 Q: Who controls what such agencies are allowed to do with my data?

-A: All organisations that collect and process personal data are regulated by the Data Protection Act 1998, overseen by the Information Commissioner's Office.
-All credit reference agencies are in regular dialogue with the Commissioner.
+A: All organisations that collect and process personal data are regulated by the Data Protection Act 2018, overseen by the Information Commissioner's Office (ICO).
+All credit reference agencies are in regular dialogue with the ICO.
 Use of the Electoral Register is controlled under the Representation of the People Act 2000.